benroberts999/ampsci/doc/03-Contributing.md

 * More importantly, ensure existing tests pass before submitting a pull request.
   * In dev mode, `tests` will be compiled by default
   * Otherwise, compile the tests executable
+* Running tests will produce junk output files.
+These all have `deleteme` in their filenames, so can be cleared easily.
+The Makefile has a target for this: `make remove_junk`

 <div class="shell-block">
 ```bash